 It’s true: the body changes over time.
 In some ways that I never expected.
-In some ways that have completely changed my relationship with food.
+And in some ways that have completely changed my relationship with food.

 This brings me to the topic at hand: food allergies.
 Can we develop food allergies in adulthood?
 Well the short answer is: yes.

-You can develop allergies to a few different foods, but some of the main culprits are dairy, wheat, eggs, soy.
+You can develop allergies to a few different foods, but some of the main culprits are dairy, wheat, eggs, and soy.
 Why does this happen?
 Well, an allergy is simply your body’s immune system overreacting to substance.
-So suddenly your body begins responding to certain food in that very way.
-Interestingly enough, scientists don’t yet know what causes the immune system to begin overreacting.

 I was chatting with a woman the other day who just a few weeks ago found out that she developed a dairy allergy.
 She had been wondering for months why her skin was breaking out, why she always felt sick and bloated, and why she was having such incredible mood swings.

 “Yogurt was my whole life!” she shared.
 “I was upset when I found out what was causing my symptoms”.
-She also noted that even cooking with a teaspoon of butter is enough to aggravate her allergy.
+But at this point for her, even cooking with a teaspoon of butter is enough to aggravate her allergy.

 Well, that highlights the crappy part: that the development of a food allergy can sometimes mean saying goodbye to foods that you truly enjoy.